 The Lost Souls of Charity

-If you've ever passed over by Canal and Tulane, you couldn't have missed the eyesore that is the abandoned Charity Hospital.
+If you've ever passed over by Canal and Tulane, you couldn't have missed the abandoned, deteriorating former Charity Hospital.

 Then came Katrina.